Scheduler Internals

 At each outer loop iteration, all tasks in the "ready" state will be scheduled, moved into the "running" state, and asynchronously sent to the workers for execution (called "firing").
 Once all tasks are either waiting or running, the scheduler may sleep until actions need to be performed

-When fired tasks have completed executing, an entry will exist in the inbound queue signaling the task's result and other metadata.
+When fired tasks have completed executing, an entry will exist in the inbound queue signalling the task's result and other metadata.
 At this point, the most recently-queued task is removed from the queue, "finished", and placed in the "finished" state.
 Finishing usually unlocks downstream tasks from the waiting state and allows them to transition to the ready state.

 Core: Task Scheduling